dIoMeDs/stegos-website/content/news/2019/08/first-desktop-app-beta.md

 - You can request a payment certificate for a transaction and verify a payment certificate on the blockchain.

 ​
 We’re hoping to create the most intuitive and user-friendly privacy coin wallet.
-But we need your help to do it!<br> Please send any feedback, suggestions, or information about bugs to <support@stegos.zendesk.com>.
-No comment is too small!<br>The beta app is ready for Mac and Linux.
+But we need your help to do it!<br>

+Please send any feedback, suggestions, or information about bugs to the development team at <support@stegos.zendesk.com>.
+No comment is too small!<br>

+The beta app is ready for Mac and Linux.
 The Windows version is still a work in progress since the node has yet to be ported.
 We will release the Windows version very soon.

 Thanks for your help!